MeerMusik/LinuxScripts/README.md

 Other Compiler Variants like Clang-GCC are untested and therefore not supported by me!

+Some Security = Hardening Flags forced whenever possible:
+1. Fortify Source
+2. Position-Independent-Code or Position-Independent-Executables
+3. Stack Protector
+4. Stack-Clash Protector
+5. Read-Only Relocation
+6. Immediate Binding
+7. Spectre and Meltdown Mitigation.
+    1. As I run a AMD System, some Mitigations will lead to link Errors.
+Therefore I have to lower the Level of Security for some Mitigations.
+Blame the Compiler Vendors.
+And Intel.
+And AMD.
+8. No Executable Stack

 All Scripts are heavily personalized and have a lot of Compiler Flags to fit my personal needs.
+For Example, most Release builds come with minimum Debug Informations enabled with '-ggdb1'.

+Attention!
+Since December 2021: All Scripts are now using '-Wl,--hash-style=gnu'.
+Building and running the Libraries on Linux Distributions with a GLIBC Version, which do not support that "new" Hash Implementation will fail!
+In a quick Research = typing words into a Search Engine, I found some very old Threads, which indicate, that GLIBC Versions from 2006 and later should support this Hash.
+Take this Info with a big Container of Salt!
+Run your own tests to be on the safe side :)

 Please look at the different Sections about the Build Scripts for Version Numbers - if mentioned.
 But: Do not rely too heavily on Versions mentioned in this Document, as I do not guarantee to keep them updated!
 If in doubt, look at the Scripts.